enioozaki/project_08_linux_server/README.md

 chmod 644 .ssh/authorized_keys
 ```

-- On the terminal in your computer, access the server

-`ssh grader@3.222.110.15 -p 22 -i ~/.ssh/udcty_key`

 ### Change SSH port
 - Change the SSH port from 22 to 2200
 `sudo nano /etc/ssh/sshd_config`